exoscar/Aspire_Infolabs_Tasks/Day_2/README.md

-This script finds How many prime numbers between 0 and 10 million have consecutive digits with a difference of one
+This script determines the count of prime numbers between 0 and n (where n is a specified number) that have consecutive digits with a difference of one.

 To run this file<br>
   1.Download the One_Digit_Difference.html file.<br>